danifus/django-override-storage/README.rst

 Simple Usage
 ------------
-``override_storage`` patches all ``FileField`` fields to store the contents of the file in an in-memory cache and returns the fields to their previous storages when leaving its context.
+Calling ``override_storage()`` without any arguments will patch all ``FileField`` fields to store the contents of the file in an in-memory cache and returns the fields to their previous storages when leaving its context.
+The storage cache is deleted at the end of each test or when exiting the context manager depending on how it is called.

 It can be used similarly to ``django.test.utils.override_settings``: as a class decorator, a method decorator or a context manager.